-In 2020, the second edition of the Young Activists Summit will shine a spotlight on young individuals who have led outstanding initiatives to advance a better world.
+In 2020, the second edition of the Young Activists Summit ‘The world we want, time for change’ will shine a spotlight on seven young activists who have made a real difference towards building a better future.

-The #YAS20 event will be held on World Children’s Day (20 November).
+The event will be held online on 20 November 2020 to mark World Children’s Day.

 The coronavirus crisis has had seismic implications for populations and economies, and highlighted our current systems’ inconsistencies.
 But this massive disruption is an opportunity to rethink the world we want for tomorrow.